algorithm-archivists/algorithm-archive/.github/ISSUE_TEMPLATE/CHAPTER_REQUEST.md

 **Additional context**
 Add any other reasons why this chapter should be a higher priority.
+Delete this section, if you don't think the chapter is of a high priority.

 <!--- Please leave this section --->
 **For Algorithm Archive Developers**